Cognitive Leap CEO Appointed Advisor to The Stanford Center for Neurodiversity and Human Potential (SCNHP)

 - Nov 5, 2025

-Irvine, CA — November 2025 — Cognitive Leap Solutions is proud to announce that its Founder and CEO, Jack Z. Chen, was appointed as an Advisor to The Stanford Center for Neurodiversity and Human Potential (SCNHP), and joined the Advisory Task Force of the Stanford Neurodiversity Project, a prestigious initiative within Stanford University School of Medicine dedicated to advancing research, education, and advocacy for individuals across the neurodiversity spectrum.
+Irvine, CA — November 2025 — Cognitive Leap Solutions is proud to announce that its Founder and CEO, Jack Z. Chen, has been appointed as an Advisor to the Stanford Center for Neurodiversity and Human Potential (SCNHP) and joined the Advisory Task Force of the Stanford Neurodiversity Project, a leading initiative within Stanford University School of Medicine dedicated to advancing research, education, clinical innovation, and community engagement for neurodivergent individuals through a strengths-based and inclusive approach.

-Vision: To create a world where neurodiversity is recognized as a vital source of human potential, innovation, and belonging.
+SCNHP’s vision is to create a world where neurodiversity is recognized as a vital source of human potential, innovation, and belonging.
+The advisory task force brings together distinguished leaders from technology, healthcare, academia, and advocacy to help shape a more inclusive future for the neurodiverse community.

 “It’s an honor to contribute to such a meaningful and visionary initiative,” said Jack Z. Chen, CEO and Founder of Cognitive Leap Solutions.
 “By collaborating with Dr. Fung and Stanford’s leadership team, we aim to create a powerful platform that advances both scientific understanding and community empowerment.
 This partnership represents a true win-win for Stanford and Cognitive Leap, as we share the same mission—to unlock potential through science, compassion, and innovation.”